iotaledger/goshimmer/documentation/docs/protocol_specification/consensus_mechanism.md

 If you are interested in knowing more about drand, we recommend you to check out their [Github repository](https://github.com/drand/drand).

 ## On-Tangle-Voting (OTV)
 OTV is based on virtual voting on the tangle.
-It braodcasts the opinions of nodes on the DAgs.
+It broadcasts the opinions of nodes on the DAGs.
 We simply follow the heavier branch to set the initial opinion.
-OTV uses active consensus mana as a sybil protection mechanim.
+OTV uses active consensus mana as a Sybil protection mechanism.
 This gives us a notion of which node is active and a perception of which nodes support which branch/messages.
-Every node can express its opinion by attaching a message to the tangle (via means of the like switch).
+Every node can express its opinion by attaching a message to the tangle.
+Through the like switch, a message can even reference messages of branches it doesn't like (thereby reduce orphanage), by explicitly expressing which ones it likes instead.

 Pros:
 1. More lightweight and efficient
-2. much simpler to understand
+2. Much simpler to understand in comparison to FPC+FCoB

 In the examples below, the arrows represent transactions with their respective AW.
 The arrows in bold are the liked branches.
 The white boxes are outputs, and the coloured boxes are branches.